 - If the UE has determined that the RAN timing synchronization status has changed and the UE has been requested by the TSCTSF to connect to the network in case the RAN timing synchronization status changes, the UE performs a registration (if the UE is in RRC_IDLE) or the UE Triggered Connection Resume in RRC Inactive procedure (if the UE is in RRC_INACTIVE).

-Editor's note: Whether the UE performs a Registration also in Inactive is FFS.

 Editor's note: The details of which existing/new SIB information the UE uses to determine that the RAN timing synchronization status has changed is FFS and will be coordinated with RAN WGs.